-A Phase I Environmental Site Assessment (ESA) conducted by Hillmann Consulting in February 2014, included a Site inspection, historical research, and a regulatory review for the Site.
+A Phase I Environmental Site Assessment (ESA) conducted by Hillmann Consulting in February 2014 included a Site inspection, historical research, and a regulatory review for the Site.
 It identified the following Recognized Environmental Conditions (RECs):

-- The Site is listed on the NYC E-Designation Database for Underground Storage Tanks testing Protocol (as well as Air Quality, Window Wall Attenuation & Alternate Ventilation, and Exhaust Stack Location Limitations); - An active 3,510-gallon No.2 fuel oil vaulted aboveground storage tank (AST) registered under PBS Number 2-153605 was observed in the basement of a 93-01 Sutphin Boulevard (western portion of the Site); - A filling station with five gasoline underground storage tanks (USTs) was shown at 93-01 Sutphin Boulevard (southwestern portion of the Site) on the 1942 to 1951 fire insurance maps; - An inactive 275-gallon AST was observed in the basement of 147-22 Archer Avenue (central portion of the Site) and fire insurance maps from 1981 to 2006 identified an auto repair shop at this location; - Fire insurance maps from 1942 to 1951 depicted two gasoline USTs beneath the 147-30 Archer Avenue building (northeastern portion of the Site); and - A fuel oil fill port was noted outside 147-12 Archer Avenue.
+- The Site was listed on the NYC E-Designation Database for Underground Storage Tanks Testing Protocol, as well as Air Quality, Window Wall Attenuation & Alternate Ventilation, and Exhaust Stack Location Limitations; - An active 3,510-gallon No.2 fuel oil vaulted aboveground storage tank (AST) registered under PBS Number 2-153605 was observed in the basement of 93-01 Sutphin Boulevard (a former structure on the western portion of the Site); - A filling station with five gasoline underground storage tanks (USTs) was shown at 93-01 Sutphin Boulevard on the 1942 to 1951 fire insurance maps; - An inactive 275-gallon AST was observed in the basement of 147-22 Archer Avenue (a former structure on the central portion of the Site) and fire insurance maps from 1981 to 2006 identified an auto repair shop at this location; - Fire insurance maps from 1942 to 1951 depicted two gasoline USTs beneath the 147-30 Archer Avenue building (northeastern portion of the Site); and

+• A fuel oil fill port was noted outside 147-12 Archer Avenue.
 Fuel oil vent pipes were observed abutting 147-14 and 147-30 Archer Avenue.